lilybrawner/lilybrawner/README.md

 - Hello, I'm Lily!
-I'm a second-year Linguistics and Computer Science major with a minor in Data Science Engineering at UCLA.
+I'm a third-year Linguistics and Computer Science major with a minor in Data Science Engineering at UCLA (c/o 2026).
-- My research interests include infant language discrimination, human-computer interaction, and backend systems development.
+- My research interests include Philippine-type language syntax, human-computer interaction, and backend systems development.
-- I am currently working on a real-time MERN stack application for the UCLA Undergraduate Students Association Council Office of the External Vice President, where I serve as the Director of Advocacy Grants.
+- I am currently doing user experience analysis in artificial intelligence at Handshake AI.
 Previous software projects that I have worked on can be found in my pinned repos!
-- I'm also the Finance and Facilities chair of the UCLA chapter of Upsilon Pi Epsilon and a community college peer advisor through Samahang Pilipino Advancing Community Empowerment.
+- I'm also the Finance and Facilities chair of the UCLA chapter of Upsilon Pi Epsilon and a community college peer advisor through Samahang Pilipino Advancing Community Empowerment, where I serve as Student Success Coordinator.
 - You can reach me via email: lilybrawner@g.ucla.edu!